aws/jsii/docs/typescript-restrictions.md

 methods, only `readonly` properties.
 Those types model what **Javascript** developers use to model keyword arguments, where they typically pass an object literal with configuration values to a method or constructor.
-Structs do not have names starting with an upper-case `I` (making it possible to define a behavioral interface that only declares read-only properties as part of it's contract).
+Structs do not have names starting with an uppercase `I` (making it possible to define a behavioral interface that only declares read-only properties as part of its contract).

 ```ts